 You can call the DOR’s tax help number at 1-617-887-6367 or 1-800-392-6089 (toll-free in Massachusetts) between 8:30 a.m. and 4:30 p.m.
 EST Monday through Friday.
 You can also submit questions using an online contact form.

 Filing and payment deadline

-Tax Day in Massachusetts is usually the same day as the deadline for filing your federal income tax return — April 15.
+While this year is a bit different, Tax Day in Massachusetts is usually the same day as the deadline for filing your federal income tax return — April 15.
 But if the 15th falls on a weekend or a holiday, the deadline for filing your Massachusetts state return is extended to the next business day.
-April 15 falls on a Wednesday in 2020, so the filing deadline for Massachusetts residents’ federal and state returns is April 15, 2020.

 Massachusetts recognizes four of the five federal filing statuses for personal income tax returns: single, married filing jointly, married filing separately and head of household.

 The commonwealth doesn’t offer the federal qualifying widow(er) status.
 So if you claim the qualifying widower status on your federal form, you probably qualify for the head-of-household status on your state tax return.